 As a contribution to this debate, the E15 Initiative partnered with the Inter-American Development Bank (IDB) to convene a group of leading thinkers from around the world, representing a wide range of perspective ranging from former policy makers, academics, trade practitioners, private sector or representatives of IGOs.
 Led by Kati Suominen, the group examined the challenges and opportunities associated with the proliferation and consolidation of regional and plurilateral trade agreements for the global trade system.
 It then analysed the implications of the increasingly wider and deeper policy coverage of these agreements and their effects for third-parties and finally proposed a set of critical options to enhance coherence and inclusiveness among these agreements and the multilateral trade system.

 In the context of these discussions, the RTA Exchange was first developed, an initiative jointly implemented by ICTSD and IDB, aimed at fostering transparency and creating a level playing field for stakeholders from government, the private sector, NGOs and civil society in terms of accessing the collective international knowledge on RTAs, increasing transparency and immediate visibility of relevant information for developing countries lacking the capacity to gather and analyse such information.
-The RTA Exchange serves to curate and cultivate a web- and mobile-based forum of actionable data, insight and idea-generation, and to convene purposeful multi-stakeholder dialogue on the interface between RTAs and the WTO, allowing for the sharing of ideas, experiences to date and best practices around a structured agenda and generating cutting-edge research alongside the dialogues.
+The RTA Exchange serves to curate and cultivate a web- and mobile-based forum of actionable data, insight and idea-generation, and to convene purposeful multi-stakeholder dialogue on the interface between RTAs themselves and between the regional and multilateral levels, allowing for the sharing of ideas, experiences to date and best practices around a structured agenda and generating cutting-edge research alongside the dialogues.